12 entryways that make a great first impression

 Design: Dezso Interiors / Photo: Martina Maffini

-Creative use of antiques always make for a charming welcome in a foyer design.
-Here’s a Brooklyn Heights front hall where a family’s heirloom church pew provides a spot to put on shoes.
-The marble table, with a mini round mirror above, adds to the charm.
+Creative use of antiques always make for a charming welcome in an entry design.
+Here’s a Brooklyn Heights front hall where an heirloom church pew provides seating.
+The scalloped marble table in the background, with a mini round mirror above, adds to the charm.

 Brooklyn Heights front entryway design